openstack-gitops/rhoso-gitops/applications/README.md

 # OpenShift GitOps Applications

-Contains Application manifests for OpenShift GitOps to manage the deployment of the common OpenStack componentsin preparation for network configuration and deployment of an OpenStack control plane.
+Contains Application manifests for OpenShift GitOps to manage the deployment of the common OpenStack components in preparation for network configuration and deployment of an OpenStack control plane.

+These Applications are intended to be applied to the GitOps environment on the Red Hat Advanced Cluster Management (RHACM) hub cluster.